 The Wild KK Project is a not-for-profit social enterprise operated by Cambodian environmental activists fighting to put an end to the systematic destruction of Koh Kong's precious natural resources.
-Its main aim is to introduce people to the raw beauty of natural spots which are under threat of being destroyed by careless 'development' projects, and to show to relevant stakeholder such as the Cambodian government that it makes more economic sense to develop these places as hubs for low-impact tourism rather than as mining sites, hydro dams, economic land concessions, or resorts for the very rich.
+Its main aim is to introduce visitors to the raw beauty of natural spots which are under threat of being destroyed by careless 'development' projects, and to show to decision makers within the Cambodian government that it makes more sense to develop these places as hubs for low-impact tourism rather than as mining sites, hydro dams, economic land concessions, or luxury resorts only for the very rich.

 The Wild KK Project was created in order to:

 Email: email@example.com / WhatsApp: +85589722339*

 (if you fail to get an answer after a few hours, chances are that our main coordinators are all in the jungles, out of signal.
 If that is the case, contact us via email and we will get back to you in due course).